 In addition to original Cambridge glassware, an area has been created to display reproductions.
 With the advent of reproductions, it is important that collectors learn to distinguish between original and reproduction items.
 This display will help to make these distinctions crystal clear.

-Pieces of Cambridge Glass and jewelry made from Cambridge Glass are available for sale in the gift shop, along with books and other items throughout the museum.
-Also available (on DVD) for purchase and viewing is the video "The Crystal Lady," which was an original movie made by the company as an advertisement for Cambridge glassware.
+Pieces of Cambridge Glass and jewelry made from Cambridge Glass (shown at right) are available for sale in the gift shop, along with books and other items throughout the museum.
+Also available (on DVD) for purchase and viewing are the video "The Crystal Lady," which was an original movie made by the company as an advertisement for Cambridge glassware, and a DVD showing a presentation on the Rose Point pattern.

 The museum is located at 136 South Ninth Street.
 It is handicaped accessible with plenty of parking available.
 It is open April through December: Wednesday – Saturday (9 – 4) and Sunday (noon to 4).
 Closed Easter and July 4th.
 Most years the Museum has limited hours during November and December.
 Check this web site for specific dates and times.
 Tour groups are accepted during additional hours by calling 740-432-4245 in advance.